sachasayan/minstrel/memory-bank/systemPatterns.md

 *   **Event-Driven Architecture:**  Electron's IPC is used for communication between the main and renderer processes, following an event-driven pattern.
 *   **Redux for State Management:**  Redux Toolkit provides a predictable state container, making it easier to manage the application's state and data flow.
 *   **Service Layer:**  `chatManager.ts` and `GeminiService.ts` act as a service layer, abstracting away the complexities of interacting with the Gemini API and the file system.
-* **Memory Bank Pattern:** (Emerging) The project is transitioning to a memory bank pattern for managing project context and documentation.
+* **Memory Bank Pattern:** Implemented.
+The project uses a memory bank pattern for managing project context and documentation.

 ## Component Relationships